NicolasMas/terraform-aws-basic-stack/README.md

 ```shell
 aws configure --profile terraform-dev
 ```
-And follow the instruction.
+And follow the instructions.
 Once this is done, please modify the `main.tf` profile value with the profile you just created.
 ```shell
 provider "aws" {
     profile = "terraform-dev"
     region = "${var.region}"
 }
 ```
+### Retrieving the modules

-First you need to retrieve the modules (for example:)
+You need to retrieve the modules (for example:)
 ```shell
 | ~/Development/Singapore @ nicolasmbp (nicolas)
 | => terraform get
 Get: file:///modules/m-vpc
 Get: file:///modules/m-bastion
 ```
+### Building the infrastructure

 You are all set.
 Basic commands are:
 ```shell